Change to our ministry updates

 Because of privacy concerns with the personal nature of our ministry, we have decided to stop posting our ministry updates online.
-If you are interested in receiving them by email, simply sign up or ask me directly.
+If you are interested in receiving them by email, simply email me.

 Happy August!
 Jordan and I wanted to share a few pictures of what we have been up to this summer.
 Among other things, we have had a mission team, VBS "English Camp" at our church, church and Aierdi work projects, and personal ministry with individuals and groups.
 Tomorrow (Tuesday 8th) we begin our annual retreat for church workers from different parts of Spain.